Benefits of Life Insurance with HWI vs. the Bank

 You get typecast in a general age group because the bank or lender institution doesn’t complete a medical history review.
 The premium you pay is based on a general guess of the health status of people in that age group.
-In other words, you can be paying a higher premium for the generalization of other people being in moderate health.
+In other words, you can pay a higher premium for generalizing other people as being moderately healthy.

 The financial institution’s staff are not licenced life insurance advisors, which often leads to a lack of understanding of your insurance.
 Not knowing can be scary when you are at a point where you need to use it, and you’re not sure how it works.

 Creditor insurance policies are designed to protect the lender, so they are the primary beneficiary.
 If you decide to re-mortgage and change your lender, you can’t take your insurance with you.
 You’ll have to cancel and start a new policy, leading to gaps or declines in coverage.

 Jay & Anita’s Journey

 Jay and Anita are married with two children.
 Ten years ago, the couple purchased their home with an outstanding mortgage of $262,000.
 They have a $28,600 loan on their vehicle and recently took out a line of credit for $50,000 to finish their basement to make more room for their expanding family.
 Jay and Antia took creditor insurance on all their debts to avoid the financial burden should one of them become sick, injured, or worse.
 After renewing their home insurance at Harvard Western, Jay and Anita decided to review the insurance on their loans.

 They discovered there was a chance that their $340,600 debt may not be covered due to post-claim underwriting, one of the critical differences between creditor and individual insurance.
 Knowing this was a risk they couldn’t afford to take, they got quotes to replace their creditor insurance.
 To their surprise, they learn that they will save significant money on their insurance premiums by going through medical underwriting and combining their insurance into one policy.